Role of spatial curvature in the primordial gravitational wave power spectrum: Tensor Perturbations

 which is consistent with the result one would obtain from Eqs.~\eqref{eq: matClosed} and \eqref{eq:master}.
 Then, applying the same transformations to Eq.~\eqref{eq: solution open} immediately provides us with the general solution

-However, differently from the flat and open cases, the Bunch--Davies vacuum condition is here realized in the limit $\tilde{\tau}\rightarrow-\frac{\pi}{2\sqrt{K}}$, which represents the remote past of closed inflationary models.
+However, differently from the flat and open cases, the Bunch-Davies vacuum condition is here realized in the limit $\tilde{\tau}\rightarrow-\frac{\pi}{2\sqrt{K}}$, which represents the remote past of closed inflationary models.
 Hence, the integration constants appearing in Eq.~\eqref{eq:gen_sol_closed} may be fixed to

 which leads to the final expression

 We notice that the above expression reduces to Eq.~\eqref{eq:sol_flat} in the limit $K\rightarrow 0$.